zussel/matador/README.md

 [![GitHub version](https://badge.fury.io/gh/zussel%2Foos.svg)](https://badge.fury.io/gh/zussel%2Foos)
 [![GitHub license](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://raw.githubusercontent.com/zussel/oos/develop/License)

-OOS is a ORM framework written in C++.
+matador is a ORM framework written in C++.
 It aims to encapsulate all database stuff (database backends, sql statements, serialization of objects) and provides the user an easy to use interface and a unique container for all objects.
 Given this container the user has a centralized point of storage for all objects at hand but with the ability to create views on